SNACK SMARTER:

 Extruded protein systems are not limited to salty snacks.
 Here’s where brands are pushing boundaries:

-Fortified flakes, clusters, or crispies with 8–12g protein per serving—ideal for morning convenience and energy.
+- High-Protein Breakfast Cereals – Fortified flakes, clusters, or crispies with 8–12g protein per serving is ideal for morning convenience and energy.

-Airy, crunchy snacks that deliver flavor and protein—perfect for portion packs or post-workout formats.
+- Bite-Sized Savory Snacks & Puffs – Airy, crunchy snacks that deliver flavor and protein is perfect for portion packs or post-workout formats.

-Crispy extruded pieces that add protein plus texture—great in clusters, bars, or as mix-ins & toppers.
+- Inclusions for Bars, Granola & Bakery – Crispy extruded pieces that add protein plus texture is great in clusters, bars, or as mix-ins & toppers.

 Bringing It All Together: Protein with Purpose, Powered by Process